pointOfive/Home/README.md

 I am a formally trained Bayesian statistician currently working in the health tech startup sector in NYC on multivariate hierarchical multinomial models.
-In the past I have taught data science immersives in the sklearn data science toolkit and have worked extensively in bioinformatics pipelines.
+In the past I have taught data science immersives leveraging the sklearn data science toolkit and have worked extensively in bioinformatics pipelines.
 On this site you will find
 - [data analysis examples](https://github.com/pointOfive/Home/tree/master/Analysis#data-analysis-with-python)